 Other ObjectivesCSTE Chronic Disease Indicators

 How Do We Compare With the U.S.?The age-adjusted cervical cancer mortality rate in Utah has been consistently lower than the U.S. age-adjusted rate.
-In 2012 (the most recent national data provided by the U.S. Centers for Disease Control and Prevention), the U.S. cervical cancer mortality rate was 2.3 per 100,000 females compared with the Utah rate of 1.8 per 100,000 females.
-This difference was not statistically significant.
+In 2015, the Utah cervical cancer mortality rate (0.9 deaths per 100,000 females) was significantly lower than the U.S. rate (2.3 deaths per 100,000 females).

 What Is Being Done?The Utah Cancer Control Program (UCCP) provides free to low cost clinical Pap tests to women who meet age and income guidelines.
 Eligible women with abnormal screening exams are offered diagnostic evaluation by participating providers.
 In addition, the UCCP provides education about the need for early detection and the availability of screening services, conducts outreach to eligible women, uses an annual reminder system, collects outcome data, and disseminates information about breast cancer.
 The 2000 Utah Legislature approved a resolution encouraging private health insurance companies and employers to include insurance coverage for the screening and detection of cervical cancer.
 As of July 2001, the UCCP is able to refer Utah women in need of treatment for cervical cancers for full Medicaid benefits.
 The women must meet all requirements as outlined in the National Breast and Cervical Cancer Treatment Act.
 In addition, the Utah Department of Health initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
 The mission of the UCAN is to lower cancer incidence and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
 As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, testicular, prostate, skin, breast, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, and smoking cessation.